jojobear2020/Hewlett-Hackard-Analysis/README.md

 ## RESULTS

-•	Hewlett-Packard is a large company with hundreds of thousands of employees existing in database - 300,024 to be precise.
+•	Hewlett-Packard is a large company with hundreds of thousands of data rows existing in database (300,024 in our case, if to be precise).

 ![ALL DATABASE ENTRIES](https://github.com/jojobear2020/Hewlett-Hackard-Analysis/blob/master/Images/total_emp_numbers_all.PNG)